UniLogin/UniLogin/README.md

 - [Relayer](https://universalloginsdk.readthedocs.io/en/latest/relayer.html) - node.js server application that allows interacting with blockchain without a wallet
 - [SDK](https://universalloginsdk.readthedocs.io/en/latest/sdk.html) - a JS library, that helps to communicate with relayer
 - OPS - scripts for development and deployment
-- React - liblrary of React components
+- React - library of React components
-- Web3 - web3 provider connected allowing to use Universal Login without modifing exisitng applications
+- Web3 - web3 provider connected allowing to use Universal Login without the need for modifying existing applications
+- Wallet - Jarvis web wallet that used Universal Login
+- Commons - standard functions and data structures used throughout the projects

 ## Contributing